nushell/nushell.github.io/book/configuration.md

 @[code](@snippets/installation/remove_welcome_message.nu)

-## Configuring Nu as a login shell
+## Configuring Nu as a Login Shell

 To use Nu as a login shell, you'll need to configure the `$env` variable.
 This sets up the environment for external programs.